Kazelove/kazelove.github.io/index.md

 ---
 layout: page
-title: Welcome to "Not Wached"!
+title: Welcome to "Not Wached"
-tagline: notwatched.org
+tagline: a blog that you didnt see because you didnt look
 ---
 {% include JB/setup %}